theHostileNegotiator/KWBandage/PatchNotes.md

 #### Redeemer
 1. Had an issue when NOD Confessor or BH Black Disciple are the last member of an upgraded squad of NOD Militants, BH Confessor Squad or Militant Squad entering the Redeemer will cause the unit to freeze
 	* Added NOD Confesor and BH Black Disciple to the CanAlwaysEnter and PassengerFilter
+2. Flame weapon particle effects would still be when after EMPed
+	* Added new state to disable particle effects when EMPed
 #### Mantis
 1. Turret is not effective at tracking Air Units, often misfiring
 	* Improved Turret Settings to match Slingshot